 Inspired by summertime dinner parties thrown for family and friends in their beachy backyard, Rob Anderson and Loic Rossignon have teamed up with Provincetown food-industry veteran Thomas Pucci to open The Canteen, a unique take on the classic New England summer shack.
-Opening in May 2013, The Canteen will be a gathering place for the perfect summer meal: fresh, full-flavored food and drinks served in a beachy environment by friendly people.
+Opened in May 2013, The Canteen is a gathering place for the perfect summer meal: fresh, full-flavored food and drinks served in a beachy environment by friendly people.

-The Canteen will use high-quality ingredients to create summer fare, including perfected versions of Cape Cod favorites like lobster rolls, fish and chips, chowders, and a raw bar.
-In addition, the menu will feature other shorefood classics including summer salads, fritters, grilled seafood, house-made sausages, house-cured fish, and desserts like apple pie ice cream sundaes and made-from-scratch popsicles.
+The Canteen uses high-quality ingredients to create summer fare, including perfected versions of Cape Cod favorites like lobster rolls, fish and chips, chowders, and a raw bar.
+In addition, the menu features other shorefood classics including summer salads, fritters, grilled seafood, house-made sausages, house-cured fish, and desserts like apple pie ice cream sundaes and made-from-scratch popsicles.

 Housed in a 200 year-old wharf building (that also serves as Rob and Loic’s home), The Canteen’s communal dining room opens onto the bustle of downtown Provincetown, steps away from the ocean and the historic Atlantic House.
 Rob, Loic and Tom hope The Canteen carries on the grand tradition of Provincetown’s most storied restaurants, and quickly transforms into a comfortable, casual place that summer tourists love to visit year after year and locals are proud to call their own.